j-m/dependency-license-explorer/README.md

 - [ ] Directory scan; automate file loading
 - [ ] Hot loading

-If you just want to use this software please use the `releases` tab above and download the latest stable build, do not clone or fork this repo.
+If you just want to use this software please use the `releases` tab above and download the latest version, do not clone or fork this repo - it's not exactly... stable.